-Diacetyl lawsuits are currently being filed on behalf of individuals who may have been exposed to the dangerous toxin at work and are now experiencing serious lung injuries including bronchiolitis obliterans (also known as “popcorn lung”).
+Diacetyl lawsuits are currently being filed on behalf of individuals who may have been exposed to the dangerous toxin at work and are now experiencing serious lung injuries including bronchiolitis obliterans, which is commonly known as “Popcorn Lung”.

 Current studies do not suggest that eating diacetyl will cause permanent health issues, however, studies show that breathing in diacetyl results in a progressive and debilitating lung disease.